cloudyuga/kubernetes201/3-Kubernetes_Authentication_process_and_RBAC/labs.md

 - Secure your cluster by granting privileged operations (accessing secrets, for example) only to admin users.
 - Force user authentication in your cluster.

-Lets get familier with following terms.
+Lets get familiar with following terms.
 - Rules: A rule is a set of operations (verbs) that can be carried out on a group of resources which belong to different API Groups.
 - Roles :  In a Role, the rules are applicable to a single namespace.
 - ClusterRoles: In a ClusterRole is cluster-wide, so the rules are applicable to more than one namespace.